harish-AK/harish-AK/README.md

 - 👋 Hi, I’m @harish-AK
 - 👀 I’m interested in programming languages like python,r and kotlin for app development
-- 🌱 I’m currently learning java script,fastapi,frontend and backend development
+- 🌱 I’m currently learning app development, machine learning
 - 📫 How to reach me ? here is my mail id harishharish7475@gmail.com

 <!---